|Semester 3, 2020 On-campus Toowoomba|

 |Grading basis :||Pass/Not Pass|

-- present research in oral and written form
+- construct and present case reports in oral and written formats;

 Text and materials required to be purchased or accessed